AHRQ's Quality & Patient Safety Programs by Setting: Hospital

 Preventing Hospital-Associated Venous Thromboembolism: A Guide for Effective Quality Improvement outlines the latest evidence on how to lead a quality improvement effort to prevent hospital-acquired venous thromboembolism.

 Preventing Pressure Ulcers in Hospitals is a toolkit that assists hospital staff in implementing effective pressure ulcer prevention practices through an interdisciplinary approach to care.

-- Pressure Injury Prevention in Hospitals Training Progam supports the training of hospital staff on how to implement AHRQ's Preventing Pressure Ulcers in Hospitals Toolkit.
-It consists of a fivemodule, in-person training curriculum and a series of companion Webinars on specific topics related to pressure injury prevention.
+- Pressure Injury Prevention in Hospitals Training Program supports the training of hospital staff on how to implement AHRQ's Preventing Pressure Ulcers in Hospitals Toolkit.
+It consists of a five-module, in-person training curriculum and a series of companion webinars on specific topics related to pressure injury prevention.
 An Implementation Guide provides additional suggestions for how to use the training program and the toolkit.

 REDUCE MRSA (Methicillin-Resistant Staphylococcus aureus) Enhanced Protocol explains that universal decolonization is the most effective intervention to reduce MRSA infections.
 This tool provides instructions for implementing decolonization in adult intensive care units.

 Re-Engineered Discharge (RED) Toolkit is a research-based tool to assist hospitals, including those that serve diverse populations, in improving their hospital discharge process and reducing avoidable readmissions.
 An English/Spanish guide to help staff ensure that patients understand their discharge instructions is also available.